embededbuild/embededbuild/README.md

 ## whoami

 i build wireless security hardware. open source. no paywalls.
-ESP32, nRF24, BLE — cheap chips doing things expensive products won't admit they can do.
+ESP32, Raspberry pico's, and many more — cheap chips doing things expensive products won't admit they can do.

 every device starts the same way:
-*what does this signal know that you don't?*
+*what can i make this embeded device do that it shouldn't?*

 ---